Single-family home definition

 You also miss out on the convenience factor of having a swimming pool, gym and other useful amenities on site.
 Meanwhile, you’re paying for all that yard, whether you’re the type of person who will use it or not.

-To learn what you need to do, check out our beginners’ guide to buying a house.
-It covers everything from gathering the right documents to finding the best interest rate available.
+Then, you'll want to check out this guide to buying a home.
+It covers everything from gathering the documents you need to finding the best mortgage rate available.